Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 Configure Lindy AI across development, staging, and production environments.

-or implementing environment-specific Lindy configurations.
+or environment-specific agent configurations.

 Trigger with phrases like "lindy environments", "lindy staging",